 Neutral Day is a balanced profile where initial range is smaller than Normal day.
 Both the Other timeframe buyers and other timeframe sellers are Present.
 They don’t trade directly each other but the intraday trader will act like a mediator between both the larger time-frame buyer and seller.

-If the price closes at the center, then it is called Neutral Profile Center and if the price closes at the extreme edge of the profile it is called at Neutral Day Extreme.
+If the price closes at the center/balance, then it is called Neutral Profile Center and if the price closes at the extreme edge of the profile it is called at Neutral Day Extreme.

 P Profile Shape